 If none of the above apply to the website you're trying to acquire a news feed for, try these generic methods by adding one of the following to the website's root domain.
 You can also try adding a trailing slash to these:

-to the domain to pull their ATOM news feed.
-You can try this little hack with any website, though it obviously will not work if the publishing platform does not produce a feed.
+You can try this little trick with any website, though it obviously will not work if the publishing platform does not produce a feed.
 Also see the article, Find an RSS Feed URL, from 'Gloo'.

 getting updates from websites that don't generate feeds

 If a website does not produce a news feed at all and you don't want to have to visit it regularly to see if anything new has been posted, then some sort of 3rd party service or browser extension can be utilized.
 In the case of Firefox there are a few add-ons that can monitor a website for changes, such as Update Scanner.
 There are also a number of utilities that will help you create news feeds, such as the Feed Creator and FetchRSS.